tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

 RAML stands for REST API Modeling Language and is similar to the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
 RAML is backed by [Mulesoft](https://www.mulesoft.com/), an full-service, end-to-end API company, and uses a more YAML-based syntax in the specification.

-{: .note}
-Unless you're publishing your docs with Mulesoft or another platform that specifically requires RAML, I recommend using the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) instead.
+Note that unless you're publishing your docs with Mulesoft or another platform that specifically requires RAML, I recommend using the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) instead.
 However, Mulesoft offers enterprise-grade API design, management, and deployment capabilities.
 If you're using Mulesoft for your API, use RAML for your documentation specification.

 {% if site.format == "web" %}
 * TOC